anywaylupin/HermesBot/README.md

 - Reporting bugs or issues.
 - Suggesting new features or improvements.
 - Submitting pull requests with code changes or enhancements.

-## License

-HermèsBot is licensed under the [insert license type].
-Refer to the LICENSE file for details.